 Arm’s Reach Concepts Cambria Co-Sleeper Bassinet

-This product offers storage underneath and is made for beds that are as low as two feet from the ground (the height is adjustable).
+This baby bassinet offers storage underneath and is made for beds that are as low as two feet from the ground (the height is adjustable).
 It accommodates infants up to five months in age (or whenever they can push up on their hands and knees).

 Parents like that this bassinet is easy to assemble.
 The construction is solid and it’s light enough to be toted around the house.
 It straps to the bed to reinforce stability and can serve as a changing table when your child outgrows it.
 True to its name, the bassinet is indeed within an arm’s reach and allows you to immediately grab your baby upon waking.